Industrial airflow verification

 • Concise documentation for project close-out

-Common triggers: new equipment added, new duct runs, collector changeouts, or a project that needs sign-off.
+Common triggers: new equipment added, new duct runs, collector changeouts, or a project that needs measurement documentation.

-• Baseline airflow records for internal audits or risk reviews
+• Baseline airflow records for internal maintenance, EHS, insurer, or risk reviews

 • Clear measurement point IDs and photo documentation